 Making mead is more like making wine than brewing.
 If you've never made wine before, the processes will seem a little strange at first.
 The whole affair is over in about an hour, but not to worry, there's still lots to do and it won't be finished for a long time.

-I've been a meadmaker for about 6 years now.
-One thing I've learned, and tell all brewers wanting to become meadmakers, is that you must have patience, lots of patience.
+I've been a meadmaker for about 10 years now.
+One thing I've learned, and tell all home brewers is that you must have patience, lots of patience to make a honeywine.
 You won't be able to make a batch this weekend and have it ready in less than 6 months.
 It's more like a barleywine in that respect.
-Age and patience is your friend in meadmaking.
+Age and patience is your friend.

 Don't let the fact that it's new and strange to you stop you from learning how to make this ancient beverage.
 You have to start somewhere.
 I'll give you a basic recipe for a dry, traditional mead.
 Then I'll expand on that later on other pages to show you how to add fruit and spices to make the other styles.

 Most of the equipment you will need, you probably already have:

-MoreBeer.com has a good equipment kit which has just about everything you will need to make award-winning mead at home.
+MoreBeer.com has a good equipment kit which has just about everything you will need.
 If you will bottle in 12 oz beer bottles then you are set.
 But if you want to bottle in wine bottles, you will need to buy a corker.
 This is the one I use and you will be surprised at how well it works.
 No more dents or indentations on the top of the cork and no more "floaties" in your mead.
 To purchase everything you need (except the upgraded corker) in one kit at MoreWineMaking.com, Click Here

 OG-1.100 FG-1.000 or less